 The NanoFlip is designed with Piezo stage technology in a compact 3-axis system.
 It can be mounted on most vacuum chambers or even under various imaging systems.
 Sample targeting before mechanical testing and viewing the sample after the test are facilitated by a fourth rotating axis that moves the sample in 90°.

 All of the tools inside a vacuum chamber can be used fully, due to the 90° sample manipulation.
 The NanoFlip helps in sample preparation, targeting, and mechanical testing.
 A complete evaluation of the sample without leaving the vacuum environment is also possible.

 Image Credit: KLA Instruments™

 The main features of the NanoFlip are given below:

-- Sample stage movement of 25 mm in the Z-axis, 21 mm in the X-axis, and 21 mm in the Y-axis with 1nm resolution allows precise sample targeting over a wide area
+- Precise Targeting - Sample stage movement of 25 mm in the Z-axis, 21 mm in the X-axis, and 21 mm in the Y-axis with 1 nm resolution allows precise sample targeting over a wide area

-- With a time constant of 20 µs, the iNano is the only nanoindenter in the market to simultaneously match specifications for a noise floor of <0.1 nm, maximum indenter travel of 50 µm, a digital resolution of 0.02 nm and drift rates <0.05 nm/s
+- Excellent Specifications - With a time constant of 20 µs, the NanoFlip is the only nanoindenter in the market to simultaneously match specifications for a noise floor of <0.1 nm, maximum indenter travel of 50 µm, a digital resolution of 0.02 nm and drift rates <0.05 nm/s

-- When experiments are conducted ex-situ, the NanoFlip can work under any imaging system such as optical microscopes, AFMs and optical profilometers providing virtually infinite imaging options
+- Limitless Imaging Options - When experiments are conducted ex situ, the NanoFlip can work under any imaging system including optical microscopes, AFMs and optical profilometers, providing virtually infinite imaging options

-- The NanoFlip is suitable for in-situ environments such as FIBs, SEMs, and vacuum chambers as it is designed to be fully vacuum compatible and has a unique sample flipping capability
+- Vacuum Compatible - The NanoFlip is suitable for in situ environments such as FIBs, SEMs, and vacuum chambers as it is designed to be fully vacuum compatible and has a unique sample flipping capability

 Erik G. Herbert Ph.D., Materials Science and Engineering, University of Tennessee